pawel2000pl/fixed_point/Readme.md

 * `range_max` - maximal value of the range
 * `dx` - step for deriverates (default 1e-3)

-The constructor / `fit` method / `create` static function are templates.
+The constructor, `fit` method and `create` static function are templates.
 The only parameter is a type which will be used for calculating parameters for the approximation.

 ## Test results